Advertisement

 As you'll have gathered, the word typically has a negative connotation – which has a lot to do with where it comes from.
 The dictionary says it derives from the Venetian term for peto, or 'fart', in reference to "the verbal incontinence of gossipy people".

-In other words, those who gossip have a kind of 'mouth flatulence'.
+In other words, those who gossip are seen as having a kind of 'mouth flatulence'.
 And if that's not a reason to keep your lips sealed, I don't know what is.

 More